6 Things To Do in Midtown Atlanta with Kids

 Home to Puppets

 The Center for Puppetry Arts is a must-see for families, your kids will learn so much about the making of puppets and the art of puppetry after experiencing the newly-renovated space.
 The Worlds of Puppetry Museum includes the Jim Henson Collection, where visitors can view iconic puppets such as Big Bird, Kermit the Frog and Miss Piggy.
 The Global Collection explores puppetry traditions from around the world from Asia to Africa and Europe.
-The Center’s Family Series are a fun and entertaining way to see puppetry first hand, a recent favorite was “Pete the Cat,” and coming up “The Three Little Pigs” and “Rudolph the Red-Nose Reindeer.”
+The Center’s Family Series are a fun and entertaining way to see puppetry first hand, with shows such as “Pete the Cat,” “The Three Little Pigs” and “Rudolph the Red-Nose Reindeer.”
 All-inclusive tickets include the live performance, Create-A-Puppet Workshop™ or To-Go Kit, and admission to the Worlds of Puppetry Museum.
 See our calendar for show schedules.

-The Margaret Mitchell House is in Midtown, and older kids who have read “Gone With the Wind” will especially appreciate visiting Mitchell’s Atlanta home.
+The Margaret Mitchell House (temporarily closed) is in Midtown, and older kids who have read “Gone With the Wind” will especially appreciate visiting Mitchell’s Atlanta home.
 You can visit her apartment on your own, or take a guided tour.
 Both can be purchased through the Atlanta History Center.
 The Fox Theatre was once a movie theatre in the late 20s, and you can take tours of the beautifully-decorated building.
 Don’t miss the Mighty Mo,’ the largest working Moller theatre organ in the world.
-The “Castle on Peachtree” known as Rhodes Hall was built in 1904, and you can take a tour of this historic mansion, which resembles a Medieval castle.
+The “Castle on Peachtree” known as Rhodes Hall was built in 1904, and you can take a tour of this historic mansion, which resembles a Medieval castle (historical tours currently unavailable).

 – Teresa Farkas